ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/runtime/Package.md

 io:println(token);
 ```

-The following sample shows how to sleep a worker thread for a given time period.
+The following sample shows how to halt the current `worker` for a given time period.
 ```ballerina
 import ballerina/runtime;